sfigg/commercialization-public/manufacture/desktop/windows-10-s-deployment-sxs.md

     attrib -h -a -s C:\mount\windows\Windows\System32\Recovery\winre.wim
     ```

     **Troubleshoot:** If mounting operation fails, make sure the Windows 10 version of DISM is the one installed with the Windows ADK is being used and not an older version that might be on the Technician Computer.
-Do not mount images to protected folders, such as the User\Documents folder.
+Don't mount images to protected folders, such as the User\Documents folder.
 If DISM processes are interrupted, consider temporarily disconnecting from the network and disabling virus protection.

 ## Enable customizations